Swanson: History

 Carl A. Swanson (1879–1949) was a Swedish immigrant who worked on a farm in Blair, Nebraska, until he moved to Omaha.
 There, he worked in a grocery store where he came into contact with John O. Jerpe, who owned a small commission company, in which Swanson would become a partner in 1899.
 Initially, the Jerpe Commission Company purchased eggs and cream from local farmers.
 In turn, they processed the eggs, made butter from the cream, and sold these products to distributors and charged a commission to the farmers.
 With Swanson as a partner in the company, it began to expand.
 The Jerpe Commission Company began to sell chicken, turkey, and other meat.
-Swanson would eventually buy the company from Jerpe and rename it C.A.
+Swanson eventually bought the company from Jerpe and renamed it C.A.
 Swanson and Sons, as his sons Gilbert and Clarke had joined the business.

 World War II

 The frozen food industry began to dramatically change surrounding the time of World War II.
 As men were required on the battlefield, women became more needed in the workforce.
 This limited the amount of available time women could spend preparing meals for their children.
-Women began to rely on TV dinners post-war for greater convenience, and to save time.
+Women began to rely on frozen meals post-war for greater convenience, and to save time.